cockroachdb/docs/v2.0/partitioning.md

 Consider a global online learning portal, RoachLearn, that has a database containing a table of students across the world.
 Suppose we have two datacenters: one in the United States and another in Australia.
 To reduce latency, we want to keep the students' data closer to their locations:

-- We want to keep the data of the students located in United States and Canada in the United States datacenter
+- We want to keep the data of the students located in the United States and Canada in the United States datacenter.
 - We want to keep the data of students located in Australia and New Zealand in the Australian datacenter.

-We can achieve this by partitioning on country and use the `PARTITION BY LIST` syntax.
+We can achieve this by partitioning on `country` and using the `PARTITION BY LIST` syntax.

 #### Step 1: Set the enterprise license